The two-story Randolph Campus library. View more photos of the Randolph Campus.

 World History: Ancient and Medieval Eras (PW)

 Covers early human history around the globe—from prehistoric times to the beginnings of the Renaissance.
-In addition to articles, includes media, visuals and maps.
+In addition to articles, it includes media, visuals and maps.

 World History: The Modern Era (PW)